 Poverty in El Salvador is one of the main reasons numerous Salvadorans hope to move to different nations in North America or Europe.

 Poverty is a big problem in El Salvador but is worse in rural areas.
 Almost 45 percent of Salvadorans live in areas deemed rural, where the poverty rate is always higher.

 Most people living in rural areas of El Salvador work informally in the agricultural and farming sectors; both industries pay low wages.

 Another problem facing rural El Salvador that keeps poverty alive is the lack of access to proper education.
 Most schools in rural areas only teach until the 6th grade.

 In El Salvador, as in other Central American countries, rural areas continue to be the face of poverty.

-Also, the education system needs to improve.
-If the new generations are giving a better education, they will most likely never end up in poverty.
+Also, the education system needs to change to allow the new generations to get better educated and start critical thinking, so they will likely never live in poverty.

-Lastly, the Salvadoran minimum wage needs to increase to levels that allow families and individuals to move ahead.
+Lastly, the Salvadoran minimum wage needs to increase to levels that allow families and individuals to get ahead financially.
 The current minimum wages are barely enough to survive.

 In conclusion, poverty in El Salvador remains a formidable obstacle to progress and prosperity.
 To overcome this poverty problem, concerted efforts are needed at both the policy and community levels, aiming to empower individuals, enhance opportunities, and create a brighter future for all Salvadorans.